Someshwar2017/RISC-V-SoC-Program/README.md

-# RISC-V SoC Program
 <details>
 <summary> Week 0 - Tools Installation </summary>
   <br>
-  <p>  In this step we are going to install all necessory Open Source tools which we are going to use in this program.<br> Before that, setup ubuntu in oracle virtualbox. <br>
+  <p>  In this step we are going to install all necessary Open Source tools which we are going to use in this program.<br> Before that, setup ubuntu in oracle virtualbox. <br>
     <h2>Tool includes:-</h2>
   </p>
 <ol>